TatesTests/hugeo/README.md

 ## Setupasdasfsdfsdfsfsdasd

 1. Add your site and auasdasdasdthor details in `config.toml`.
-2. Add your Google Analytics and Disqus keys to `config.toml`.
+2. Add your Googlsdfsdfsdfe Analytics and Disqus keys to `config.toml`.
 3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Hugo locally).

 ## Develop